An internationally renowned and popular alpine crossing between Fiordland and Lake Wakatipu.

 Losing altitude as it sidles along the Hollyford Face, the track meets the Deadman's Track and levels off.
 This side track is marked by poles dropping directly down the steep mountainside to the tree-line.
 This route to the Hollyford Road is steep, dangerous, and slow going.

-Eventually (1½ hrs) the track bends abruptly around some rocky outcrops and descends to a series of well-graded zigzags above the handsome form of Lake Mackenzie.
+Eventually (1.5 hours from the shelter) the track bends abruptly around some rocky outcrops and descends to a series of well-graded zigzags above the handsome form of Lake Mackenzie.
 Moraine blocks the drainage of the valley, and massive chunks of stone are visible piled roughly at the foot of the lake.
 The track enters trees and crosses the valley floor at the lake end soon after.
 The hut looks across the lake to a little island, while the campsite is located a few metres further along the track.

-Emily Pass Track to the Head of the Lake: 1½ hrs return, moderate
+Side trail: Emily Pass Track to the Head of the Lake

 Winds blowing in from the Hollyford Valley are funneled along the lake, and blast the exposed flats.
 Also, the lake will rise substantially during heavy rain.
 If the weather forecasts are poor, you would be ill-advised to camp here.

 The campsite and the guided walks hut are situated at opposite ends of a small hebe covered flat.
 Beyond this the track climbs slightly and eases past numerous small falls on a rock trail.
-The Orchard is passed after ¾ hr.
-This is an open area with a tarn and scattered ribbonwood trees, that do resemble the trees of some abandoned orchard.
-The Earland Falls are not far away (35 min).
+The Orchard is passed after 45 minutes.
+This is an open area with a tarn and scattered ribbonwood that resemble the trees of some abandoned orchard.
+The Earland Falls are not far away (35 minutes).
 These are spectacular in wet weather, and may become impassable.
 Beyond the Falls the track descends gently for 1 hour, soon crossing a small bridge.
 Another bridge is crossed over Pass Creek before the track turns onto the boardwalk over the fragile valley floor to Howden Hut.